Nobel laureate Toni Morrison dead at 88

 "Beloved" went on to win the Pulitzer and Morrison soon ascended to the very top of the literary world, winning the Nobel and presiding as unofficial laureate of Winfrey's book club, founded in 1996.
 Winfrey chose "Song of Solomon," ''The Bluest Eye," ''Paradise" and "Sula" over the years and would list all of Morrison's works as among her favorites.
 Winfrey also starred in and helped produce the 1998 film version of "Beloved."

 As with so many other laureates, Morrison's post-Nobel fiction was viewed less favorably than her earlier work.
 Morrison received no major competitive awards after the Nobel and was criticized for awkward plotting and pretentious language in "Love" and "Paradise."
 But a novel published in 2008, "A Mercy," was highly praised.
-"Home," a brief novel about a young Korean War veteran, came out in 2012 and was followed three later by a contemporary drama, "God Help the Child."
+"Home," a brief novel about a young Korean War veteran, came out in 2012 and was followed three years later by a contemporary drama, "God Help the Child."
+Morrison herself was the subject of an acclaimed documentary, "Toni Morrison: The Pieces I Am," which came out this year.

 "So scary are the consequences of a collapse of white privilege that many Americans have flocked to a political platform that supports and translates violence against the defenseless as strength.
 These people are not so much angry as terrified, with the kind of terror that makes knees tremble," she wrote.